Route des Crêtes: History

 The ridge forms part of the boundary between the Alsace and Lorraine regions of France.
 In 1871, Alsace was ceded to Germany under the Treaty of Frankfurt, and thus the ridge formed the boundary between France and Germany.

 During the First World War, the French military decided to create a road to follow the ridge, thus allowing easier access to the valleys on both sides, enabling the faster movement of French troops.
 The route was mostly just below the ridge to the west and was thus protected from German gunfire.

-Description of route
+Route description

 From Sainte-Marie-aux-Mines (Haut-Rhin) (elevation 282 m), the Route des Crêtes is accessed via D48 and Col des Bagenelles (904 m), which leads to the Col du Bonhomme (949 m), on the route connecting Saint-Dié-des-Vosges (west) and Colmar (east).